ClickHouse/clickhouse-docs/docs/en/cloud/security/compliance-overview.md

 title: Security and Compliance
 ---

-# Compliance Reports
+# Security and Compliance Reports
 ClickHouse Cloud continuously evalutates the security and compliance needs of our customers and is continuously expanding the program as additional reports are requested.
-The following reports are available for download from our Trust Center at [trust.clickhouse.com](trust.clickhouse.com), along with additional information about our security and compliance programs.
+For additional information or to download the reports visit our [Trust Center](https://trust.clickhouse.com).

 ### SOC 2 Type II (Since 2022)